 - Announcements: At the start of each week, you will receive an email entitled This Week in MATH 2415.
-This email will also be posted in the announcements section of the MATH 2415.701 eLearning Course. - Webpage: We maintain a web page for the course, linked from Dr. Zweck's web page https://personal.utdallas.edu/~jwz120030.
-Bookmark it!
-All course materials (except digitial homework, quizzes, and exams) will be posted on this web page, and are publicly available. - eLearning: The course material housed solely on eLearning is not publicly available. - UTD Policy: The instructor may provide class materials that will be made available to all students registered for this class as they are intended to supplement the classroom experience.
+This email will also be posted in the announcements section of the MATH 2415.701 eLearning Course. - Webpage: All course material is accessible through the MATH 2415.701 eLearning Course.
+Some of that material can also be accessed directly (without logging into eLearning) at the course web page. - eLearning: The course material housed solely on eLearning is not publicly available. - UTD Policy: The instructor may provide class materials that will be made available to all students registered for this class as they are intended to supplement the classroom experience.
 These materials may be downloaded during the course, however, these materials are for registered students' use only.
 Classroom materials may not be reproduced or shared with those not in class, or uploaded to other online environments except to implement an approved Office of Student AccessAbility accommodation.
 Failure to comply with these University requirements is a violation of the Student Code of Conduct.